-MASTERS-LEVEL(+) PRESENTATION WOULD LOOK LIKE THIS (TO INCLUDE BUT NOT LIMITED TO):
+MASTERS-LEVEL(+) TECHNICAL PRESENTATION WOULD LOOK LIKE THIS (TO INCLUDE BUT NOT LIMITED TO):

-- The entire routine is performed in such a way that the jumper flows from sequence to sequence without hesitation or obvious effort. - The judges feel part of the routine the jumper is performing for the benefit of an audience and acknowledges the judges/audience with eye contact and smiles when appropriate and natural. - Skills and sequences are performed in locations on the floor and at angles that maximize the judges' ability to appreciate and enjoy them. - The completed skills appear easy and effortless, and are performed with energy, grace and proper form. - There are appropriate and professional-looking beginning and ending poses and/or sequences performed that complement the choreography of the routine. - The routine was designed to perfectly match the music (beat, timing, accents and highlights) from beginning to end. - Personal presentation enhances the judges' ability to enjoy the routine (uniform clean and appropriate, hair off face, appropriate use of make-up, etc.). - Nothing detracts from the enjoyment of watching the performance.
+- The entire routine is performed in such a way that the jumper flows from sequence to sequence without hesitation or obvious effort. - Skills and sequences are performed in locations on the floor and at angles that maximize the judges' ability to appreciate and enjoy them. - The completed skills appear easy and effortless, and are performed with energy, grace and proper form. - There are appropriate and professional-looking beginning and ending poses and/or sequences performed that complement the choreography of the routine.